FGasper/p5-Linux-PacketFilter/README.md

 Since it’s common to need to do byte order conversions with packet filtering, Linux::PacketFilter adds a convenience for this: the codes `k_n` and `k_N` indicate to encode the given constant value in 16-bit or 32-bit network byte order, respectively.

-Note that Linux _always_ consumes BPF instruction constants in **network order**.
-Thus, if you’re on a little-endian system, to match against numbers that are in host order (e.g., numbers in Netlink headers) you’ll need to do a byte-order conversion.

-To add to the fun: when BPF compares a 16- or 8-bit number from “k”, it expects to do so from the first available register.
-This works fine on little-endian systems, but on big-endian systems that means It would be more natural for this module to encode the constants in network order; however, that would also put it at variance with C implementations, which would compromise the usefulness of existing documentation.
+These have the same effect as calling `htons(3)` and `htonl(3)` in C.

+**NOTE:** Linux’s exact behavior regarding byte order in BPF isn’t always clear, and this module is only tested thus far on little-endian systems.
+It seems that only certain operations, like `jeq`, require the conversion.

 ## $ok = _OBJ_->attach( $SOCKET )